 Are you sold on eloping at Banff National Park?
 Planning even a small ceremony can be a lot of pressure, especially if you’re not sure where to start.
 But luckily, that’s what I’m here for!
 As an elopement photographer, my job isn’t just to take photos (that part is great too, though).
 I also help guide couples like you to plan the elopement day of their dreams!
 I love helping out with everything from location recommendations, to getting the right permits, to building a timeline for the day.
 So, if you’re ready to get started, contact me!

-I’m your wedding day hype girl + a photographer for the goofball lovers + playful partners.
-I’m also the owner of a converted van, if I could only eat one food forever it’d be an acai bowl + my FAVORITE things to watch + sing are musicals!!
+I’m your elopement hype girl and a photographer for the goofball lovers + those who want to make their wedding day an adventure.
+I’m also the owner of a converted camper van and love exploring the outdoors.
 You’ll find my heart on this blog.
-Whether it’s documenting my real life couples, serving business advice to fellow creatives, or giving my brides + grooms the tips + tricks they need to plan their best wedding, I’ve poured my heart out for you here.
+Whether it’s documenting my real life couples or giving my brides + grooms the tips + tricks they need to plan their best elopement, I’ve poured my heart out for you here.

 "Liv is extremely talented and great to work with!
 She gave us enough direction in our shoots to know what to do but still left tons of room for candid, genuine moments.
 Nothing beats seeing real smiles and laughter in your photos!
 She was more than willing to collaborate and go for some sillier ideas, and was always super encouraging.
 She's an incredibly sweet person and we felt very comfortable to be ourselves around her.
 Liv's talent is beyond just the technical knowledge, she really has an artist eye for beautiful photos.
 Her editing style is perfect, not too dark or light but still brings personality with the warm tones she adds.
 I HIGHLY recommend working with Liv!!"